 Parkinson’s disease (PD) is the second most common age-related neurodegenerative disease, exceeded only by Alzheimer’s disease (AD).
 Its cardinal clinical features were first described by the English physician James Parkinson in 1817.
-It is noteworthy that James Parkinson was a general physician who captured the essence of this condition based on a visual inspection of a mere handful of patients, several of whom he only observed and did not formally examine.
-It is estimated that the number of people with PD in the most populous nations worldwide was ~4 million persons in 2005, and this number is expected to more than double to ~9 million by the year 2030 based on the aging of the population.
-The mean age of onset of PD is about 60 years, and the lifetime risk is ~2% for men and 1.3% for women.
-The frequency of PD increases with aging, but cases can be seen in individuals in their twenties and even younger, particularly in association with a gene mutation.
+James Parkinson was a general physician who captured the essence of this condition based on a visual inspection of a mere handful of patients, several of whom he only observed walking on the street and did not formally examine.
+It is estimated that the number of people with PD in the most populous nations worldwide is ~5 million persons, and this number is expected to double within 20 years based on the aging of the population.
+The mean age of onset of PD is about 60 years, and the lifetime risk is ~3% for men and 2% for women.
+The frequency of PD increases with age, but cases can be seen in individuals in their twenties and even younger, particularly when associated with a gene mutation.

 Clinically, PD is characterized by rest tremor, rigidity (stiffness), bradykinesia (slowing), and gait dysfunction with postural instability.
-These are known as the “cardinal features” of the disease.
-Additional clinical features can include freezing of gait, speech difficulty, swallowing impairment, autonomic disturbances, and a series of nonmotor features that include sensory alterations, mood disorders, sleep dysfunction, cognitive impairment, and dementia (see Table 427-1 and discussion below).
+These are known as the classical or “cardinal” features of the disease.
+Additional clinical features can include freezing of gait, speech difficulty, swallowing impairment, and a series of nonmotor features that include autonomic disturbances, sensory alterations, mood disorders, sleep dysfunction, cognitive impairment, and dementia (see Table 435-1 and discussion below).